Jocelyn Willoughby scores 16 points to lead the Virginia offense

 Boyle has transformed the squad into one of the stingiest defensive teams in the ACC.
-In her first season at UVa, the Cavaliers led the ACC by holding opponents' scoring to 54.1 points per game.
-The 54.1 ppg was the lowest opponent scoring average since 1975-76 when UVa allowed 46.2 ppg.
+In her first season at UVA, the Cavaliers led the ACC by holding opponents' scoring to 54.1 points per game, the lowest opponent scoring average since 1975-76.
 The team also held a record-setting 26 opponents to under 60 points.
-The year before Boyle arrived, the team was allowing 64.5 ppg, a reduction of over 10 points per game.
-Boyle had a similar impact when she took over at California, with the Bears allowing 60.1 ppg in her first season (2005-06) after averaging 71.3 points allowed the year before.
+The year before Boyle arrived, the team was allowing 64.5 points per game, a reduction of over 10 points per game.
+Boyle had a similar impact when she took over at California, with the Bears allowing 60.1 points per game in her first season (2005-06) after averaging 71.3 points allowed the year before.
 The Cavaliers defensive prowess has continued with the 2016-17 Cavaliers ranking in the top-20 in the nation in three different statistical categories throughout the season, including ranking as high as second in three-point field goal defense.

-Prior to being named head coach at UVa, Boyle was the women's head basketball coach at the University of California at Berkeley for six years (2005-2011).
+Prior to being named head coach at UVA, Boyle was the women's head basketball coach at California for six years (2005-2011).

-Boyle began her head coaching career at the University of Richmond in 2002.
-In three years she led the Spiders to a 67-29 (.698) record, winning at least 21 games each season.
-Her final year at Richmond the Spiders went 23-8 and advanced to the NCAA Championships.
+Boyle began her head-coaching career at Richmond in 2002.
+In three years, she led the Spiders to a 67-29 (.698) record, winning at least 21 games each season.
+In her final year at Richmond, the Spiders went 23-8 and advanced to the NCAA Tournament.

 When Boyle took over as the California head coach in 2005 she inherited a program that had gone 12 consecutive seasons without a winning record.
 Among the highlights during her career at California: